spurgeah/ccfes-control/README.md

+## Edit 9/19
+# Purge all CCFES, Create CH+FES + Interface
+1. delete old days/versions of files
+2. clean up this README as you delete things
+3. no more EMG
+4.

 ## To Do 7/28
 - Channel 4 is reading a miniscule signal no matter what, and I cannot find any hardware issues, so why?
     -/ check breathing mode criteria, could find none